GridPlus/safecard-cli/README.md

 #### (Recommended) Master Key (Electrum)

 If you wish to import a full hierarchical deterministic (HD) wallet into Bitcoin wallet software, we highly recommend exporting the "master private key" and importing it into [Electrum](https://electrum.org/#home).

 > Note that the exported key is compatible with Electrum but probably not with anything else.
 Electrum expects a master key that is derived at the path `m/49'/0'/0'`, whereas usually "master key" refers to an underived key.

 ```
-safecard-cli exportPriv --electrum-master-priv true
+safecard-cli exportPriv --electrum-master-priv
 ```

 You can use the result of that to create an HD wallet in Electrum: